Best Performance Testing Software for 2020

 4. Spike testing - A subset of stress testing, evaluates the performance of a system under a rapid and substantial increase of simulated end users.
 Spike tests let you determine whether a system can handle an unexpected, extreme workload increase over a small period, frequently.
 Like stress tests, an IT team usually performs spike tests prior to a large event in which a system will probably undergo greater than normal traffic volumes.

-5. Endurance testing - Endurance testing also called as soak testing is an assessment of how well software performs with a usual workload over a prolonged volume of time.
+5. Endurance testing - Endurance testing also called soak testing is an assessment of how well software performs with a usual workload over a prolonged volume of time.
 The aim of this testing is to validate for system glitches like memory leaks.
 (A memory leak usually happens when a system is unable to release discarded memory.
 The memory leak can damage system performance or cause it to fail.)

 6. Scalability testing - This testing is used to decide whether the software can effectively manage increasing workloads.
 This can be verified by slowly adding to the user load or data volume while supervising system performance.
 Additionally, the workload may remain at the same level while resources such as CPUs and memory are altered.

 7. Volume testing - Volume testing verifies how efficiently the software works with a large, projected amount of data.
-It is also called as flood testing because the test floods the system with data.
+It is also called flood testing because the test floods the system with data.

 What is the Importance of Performance Testing Software?

 Performance Testing software is done to give stakeholders essential information regarding their software application about speed, scalability, and stability.
-More significantly, Performance Testing reveals what needs to be enhanced before the product goes live.
+More significantly, Best Performance Testing software reveals what needs to be enhanced before the product goes live.
 Without Performance Testing, the software may possibly suffer from issues like running slow while many users use it simultaneously, discrepancies across different operating systems, and weak usability.

 Additionally, mission-crucial applications such as space release programs or life-saving medical devices should be performance tested to make sure that they run for a long period without discrepancies.